sirmacik/trustcrypto.github.io/pages/mydoc/faq.md

                             <div class="panel-body">
                                 Smart Cards are commonly used to provide two-factor authentication and decryption/signing for things like email.
 Unfortunately, if the computer that a smart card is plugged into is compromised by an attacker then the security of the smart card is compromised.
 All the attacker has to do is capture the keyboard output (keylogging) and they can capture the users smart card PIN.
 With this PIN they can then authenticate to anything that the user has access to and also decrypt/sign emails as if the user had done so.
 With OnlyKey your PIN is entered on the 6 digit keypad located on the device itself that does not in any way send this PIN to the connected computer.
 In this way the PIN entry is offline and inaccessible to an attacker who has compromised the connected computer. <br><br>

-In addition to PIN security OnlyKey has functionality that smart cards do not like password management, SSH login, and is universally supported without the need for drivers to be installed.
+In addition to on-device PIN security OnlyKey has functionality that smart cards do not like password management, SSH login, GPG agent and is universally supported without the need for drivers to be installed.
 The OnlyKey is detected by the computer as a keyboard and no middleware or special drivers are required.
-OnlyKey can literally be plugged in and used on a computer that you have never used before and it works without installing anything.
+OnlyKey can be plugged in and used on a computer that you have never used before and it works without installing anything.
+The OnlyKey app is required to make changes on your OnlyKey and that is available on Windows, Mac OS, and Linux.
                             </div>
                         </div>
                     </div>